 Let’s look at the secrets and purposes of honeycomb in beehives.

 The Making of Beeswax

-Holding the scale in place, she will then mix it with saliva by chewing with her mandibles.
+Holding the scale in place, she then mixes it with saliva by chewing with her mandibles.
 This adjusts the malleability of the wax, making it more suitable as a building material from which each individual cell is built.
 Repeated tens of thousands of time, these cells form the comb in a beehive.
 That comb is used for many essential purposes by bees.

 Nectar and Honey

 Bees need a place in which to establish their home, both in nature and in our hives.
 Their choice of wax-based, hexagonal cells is a simple approach but one that affords them many benefits.
-Before we look at why bees choose this approach, let's first consider the purposes in which they use this comb.
+Before we look at why bees choose this approach, let’s first consider the purposes for which they use this comb.

 The most obvious and well-known reason bees build comb is as a place to create and store honey.
 We do, of course, take indirect advantage of that eventually around the breakfast table.
 But while bees deliver that sweet treat to us, they obviously don’t do it for our benefit!